min-thuta-naing/ultimate-tic-tac-toe/README.md

 </p>

   Once players click "Start", players will be asked to enter a name to continue.
 First the player who will take the part of "X" will fill the name.
-When "Enter" is clicked the input data will go into the "Players" table.
-Without this players cannot proceed to the next step.
+When "Play" button is clicked the input data will go into the "Players" table.
+Without this, players cannot proceed to the next step.
 The next page will ask to do the for player who is taking part of "O".
-This input data will also go into its respective table "!!!".
+This input data will also go into its respective table "Players" table.

 <img src="https://github.com/maefahluang-uni/99-project-ultimatetictactoepro_group13/assets/122962636/6166d3ce-e4d1-4a7c-98b2-0dc700330733" alt="Screenshot" width="400" />